Hiking whistles: why you should have one and how to signal for help

 The human voice, at its very loudest, can reach a volume level in excess of 100 decibels (dB).
 In fact, the world record is an astonishing 129 dB, which is louder than a chain saw or a live rock concert, but not quite as loud as a jet engine.
-However, maintaining this volume takes a great deal of effort and energy, probably resulting in eventual voice loss, leaving you with only the light of your headlamp to attract attention.
+However, maintaining this volume takes a great deal of effort and energy, probably resulting in eventual voice loss, leaving you with only the light of your best headlamp to attract attention.

 What are hiking whistles?

 This is where hiking whistles come in, allowing you to create a continuous high-pitched tone in excess of 120 dB with ease.
 High pitched sounds are more directional than low pitched tones, meaning that anyone who hears your distress call should be able to decipher which direction it is coming from, perhaps even enabling rescue services to locate you using binoculars.
 To distinguish your whistle calls from wind whistling through trees or animal calls, you can use a recognized whistle signal to attract attention.